- Search The Registry

 Robert "Bob" Douglas

 Though racial discrimination was severe, Douglas kept his team focused.
 Despite these obstacles, the Rens became a dominant team, winning over 86% of their games.
 Douglas's astute eye for basketball talent led him to such greats as Charles "Tarzan" Cooper and Wee Willie Smith.
-Through Douglas's leadership, the Rens were virtually unbeatable, winning 88 straight games in 1932-33.
+The Rens were virtually unbeatable through Douglas's leadership, winning 88 straight games in 1932-33.